TeachBooks/mirror_mude_book/book/modeling/classification.md

 ### Phenomenological Models

-**Concept:**
-* Mathematical consistency between quantities, relationship between quantities is hypothesized via dimensional analysis, for example
-* Model is constructed by setting up appropriate experiments, measuring observations, fitting hypothetical structure with data (e.g. linear regressions)
-* Development of new theories based on observations of a complex system
+They rely on the mathematical consistency between quantities build using, for example, dimensional analysis, and combine it with observations.
+Thus, the model is constructed by setting up appropriate experiments, measuring observations and fitting hypothetical structure with data (e.g. linear regressions).
+This allows to develop new theories based on observations of a complex system.

 **Example - Drag Forces:**